Art of Europe: Neoclassicism, Romanticism, Academism, and Realism

-Most artists attempted to take a centrist approach which adopted different features of Neoclassicist and Romanticist styles, in order to synthesize them.
-The different attempts took place within the French Academy, and collectively are called Academic art.
+Most artists adopted a centrist approach, incorporating elements of Neoclassical and Romantic styles to synthesize them.
+The different attempts took place within the French Academy and are collectively called Academic art.
 Adolphe William Bouguereau is considered a chief example of this stream of art.

-In the early 19th century the face of Europe, however, became radically altered by industrialization.
+In the early 19th century, the face of Europe was, however, radically altered by industrialization.
 Poverty, squalor, and desperation were to be the fate of the new working class created by the "revolution".
 In response to these changes going on in society, the movement of Realism emerged.
 Realism sought to accurately portray the conditions and hardships of the poor in the hopes of changing society.
-In contrast with Romanticism, which was essentially optimistic about mankind, Realism offered a stark vision of poverty and despair.
+In contrast with Romanticism, which was essentially optimistic about humanity, Realism offered a stark vision of poverty and despair.
 Similarly, while Romanticism glorified nature, Realism portrayed life in the depths of an urban wasteland.
 Like Romanticism, Realism was a literary as well as an artistic movement.
 The great Realist painters include Jean-Baptiste-Siméon Chardin, Gustave Courbet, Jean-François Millet, Camille Corot, Honoré Daumier, Édouard Manet, Edgar Degas (both considered as Impressionists), and Thomas Eakins, among others.

 The response of architecture to industrialisation, in stark contrast to the other arts, was to veer towards historicism.
 Although the railway stations built during this period are often considered the truest reflections of its spirit – they are sometimes called "the cathedrals of the age" – the main movements in architecture during the Industrial Age were revivals of styles from the distant past, such as the Gothic Revival.
-Related movements were the Pre-Raphaelite Brotherhood, who attempted to return art to its state of "purity" prior to Raphael, and the Arts and Crafts Movement, which reacted against the impersonality of mass-produced goods and advocated a return to medieval craftsmanship.
+Related movements included the Pre-Raphaelite Brotherhood, who sought to return art to its "purity" before Raphael, and the Arts and Crafts Movement, which reacted against the impersonality of mass-produced goods and advocated a return to medieval craftsmanship.